Jeromeprince99/Complex-Design-Angular/README.md

 This website is slightly similar to facebook live news feed wall page but very limited in functionality.

+The website is running live in this URL : https://complex-design-angular.web.app/

 This project frontend was developed using Angular 9.

 UI Screenshots ->